 May 04, 2012 - 8:00 p.m.

 Wise Madness is emerging from the rabbit hole again.
 If I see my shadow it means 6 more weeks of winter.
 Or is that the other way around?
 Does anyone actually know?
 Isn't winter over?
 What does a shadow have to do with it anyway?
 Look! a bunny!
 Oh wait I'm in a rabbit hole; I'm supposed to see bunnies.
 Look!
 A platypus!

 Platypodes make me happy.
 Saying the totally affected and pedantic plural "platypodes" makes me happy; at least when it's clear that I'm doing it as a joke.
 I'm going to get back to things that make me happy later.
-Well actually I'm going to right into something that makes me happy.
+Actually, I'm going right into something that makes me happy.